Founder & Owner

 My grandmother influenced my love and compassion for the elderly.

 I went to school for counseling.
-Once I started working with people that had memory loss, I realized this was my path.
-To see a person with Alzheimer’s disease brighten when you sit and reminisce or listen to them tell you about their life stories, that inspires me.
+Once I started working in senior care with people with memory loss, I realized this was my path.
+What inspires me is to see a person with Alzheimer’s disease brighten up when you sit and reminisce or listen to them tell you about their life stories.

 Appreciate each moment.

 That is what working with our residents has taught me.
 Interacting with each other, sharing experiences, you realize that the moment in itself is all that really matters.
 This is what our Uncommon Care Model is built on.

 is built on.”